 - Melt the butter in a dutch oven or large saucepan over medium-low heat; add the chopped onion and celery.
 Sauté, stirring, until tender, about 2 minutes.
 Add in garlic.

 - Blend the flour into the butter and vegetables until well incorporated.
 Continue cooking, stirring, for about 2 minutes.
 Add in seasonings and tomato paste.

 - Slowly stir the milk into the butter and vegetables.
 Continue cooking, stirring until thickened, about 3 minutes.
 Add in the heavy cream

 - If desired, puree the soup in a blender or food processor at this point and then return it to the saucepan.
 I enjoy doing it this way best!

 - Stir in the cooked shrimp, shredded crab, corn kernels and sherry.
 Bring it to a simmer.
+Taste and add more creole seasoning if desired.
 Serve hot, garnished with parsley and additional chopped celery and corn.

 To Cook Shrimp